Aenigmachanna gollum: Taxonomy

 A. gollum was the first discovered species of the genus Aenigmachanna.
-The genus was first placed in the true snakehead fish family Channidae.
-The Gollum snakehead is the first species discovered in the family Aenigmachannidae.
-Although it closely resembles species in the family Channidae, it has several differences that make it taxonomically different.
 It was first scientifically described as a species in 2019.
 However, a specimen collected in 1993 was misidentified as Channa orientalis.

+The genus was first placed in the true snakehead fish family Channidae.
+Although it closely resembles species in the family Channidae, it has several differences that make it taxonomically different, and was therefore placed in the newly-created family Aenigmachannidae.

 Species in Channidae live in surface freshwater habitats and have a well-developed, large swim bladder to control their buoyancy as they navigate different water levels.
 Channidae species also have suprabranchial organs that allow them to breathe aerially.
 The Aenigmachannidae lineage is thought to have diverged from other snakeheads around 34–109 million years ago.
-Aenigmachannidae is a basal lineage to all modern snakeheads, often referred to as a "living fossil", and retains several ancestral traits that have been lost in Channidae.
+Aenigmachannidae is sister to all other modern snakeheads, is often referred to as a "living fossil", and retains several ancestral traits that have been lost in Channidae.
 Members of Aenigmachannidae lack the specialized suprabranchial air-breathing organ found in Channidae and rely solely on aquatic respiration.
 They also have a reduced swim bladder, a higher number of vertebrae, and lack the clear abdominal–caudal vertebral separation that is considered a synapomorphy of Channidae.

 Mitogenome analysis has been performed on several fish species in the Channidae family.
 This has shown that between northern and southern Asian lineages, a possible genetic divergence lies in circular mitochondrial genomes.
 A complete mitogenome analysis has not been performed for the Aenigmachannidae family but due to being a sister group of the Channidae family, a similar mitogenome structure is possible.
-Aenigmachannidae is a basal lineage to all modern snakeheads, often being referred to as a "living fossil", and it might retain some ancestral features that have been lost in the Channidae family.

 Currently, there are only two species placed into the Aenigmachannidae family: A. gollum and A. mahabali.
 A. mahabali can be distinguished from A. gollum by possessing fewer dorsal fin rays, vertebrae, lateral line scales, and pectoral fin rays.
 These two species both occupy the south-western peninsula of India and were discovered in similar ways.
 A. mahabali is described as a troglophile.
 It is also a subterranean species but can possibly access the surface through wells.
 A. gollum is strictly found within aquifers beneath rice paddy fields.